 - Countless Irish legends revolve around trees.
 One could fall asleep next to a particular tree and awake in the fairy realm.

-- The Celts believed that their enemies would be rendered powerless if their sacred tree was cut down.
+- The Celts believed their enemies would be rendered powerless if their sacred tree were cut down.

 - The Celts derived the meaning of rebirth from the seasonal changes they would see each tree go through(Summer to Winter and so on).

-- It was believed that the roots of the tree penetrated depths of the lower world, branches of the tree reached out and stretched out to the heavens, and the trunk remains on the earth’s plain.
+- It was believed that the tree’s roots penetrated depths of the lower world, branches of the tree reached out and stretched out to the heavens, and the trunk remained on the earth’s plain.

 Other things to note about what the tree of life (Crann Bethadh) symbolizes

-The Oaktree is also known to attract lightning, this characteristic of the tree is considered to be of great importance by celts and in Celtic symbols.
+The Oaktree is also known to attract lightning; this tree characteristic is considered to be of great importance by celts and in Celtic symbols.

 In physical products, the tree of life appears in everything from jewellery to wall plaques.

 Some of you might dismiss the tree of life and what it represents as untrue.
-It is totally understandable, especially in a modern age.
+It is totally understandable, especially in the modern age.

 Be sure to join my weekly dose of Irish email list here

-There are several references to the tree of life in the bible, including:
+Does the Celtic tree of life appear in the bible?

 “And now, lest he put forth his hand, and take also of the tree of life, and eat, and live forever… So He drove out the man, and He placed at the east of the garden of Eden cherubim, and a flaming sword which turned every way, to keep the way of the tree of life.”